jdevfullstack-tutorials/learn-to-code/README.md

 is becoming more and more automatic!

-But, in reality, the current trend is towards machine learning, where a certain program learns by itself without directly coding it to behave that way!
+But, in reality, the current trend is towards machine learning, where a certain program learns by itself, without directly coding it to behave that way!